stha-sanket/Employee-Tracktion-RPA/README.md

 ## Description

-This Python script automates the process of extracting employee task data from a local HTML page, analyzing the data for leave, overtime (hours > 8), and undertime (hours < 8), generating CSV reports for each category, and finally creating a PDF report with salary calculations based on the extracted data.
+This Python script automates the process of extracting employee task data from a local HTML page, analyzing the data for leave, overtime (hours > 8), and undertime (hours < 8), generating CSV reports, and finally creating a PDF report with salary calculations based on the extracted data.
 It also includes functionality to automatically fill and submit a contact form on the website with summaries of leave, overtime, and undertime.

 ## Prerequisites